Big polynomial rings and Stillman's conjecture: Stillman's conjecture via the ultraproduct ring

 \begin{theorem} Given positive integers $d_1, \ldots, d_r$ there exists an integer $s=s(d_1,\ldots,d_r)$ with the following property.
 If $f_1, \ldots, f_r$ are homogeneous elements of $\bk[x_1, \ldots, x_n]$, for any perfect field $\bk$ and any $n$, with $\deg(f_i)=d_i$, then: \begin{enumerate}[\rm (a)] \item There exists a regular sequence $g_1, \ldots, g_s$ in $\bk[x_1, \ldots, x_n]$, where each $g_i$ is homogeneous of degree at most $\max(d_1, \ldots, d_r)$, such that $f_1, \ldots, f_r$ are contained in the subalgebra $\bk[g_1, \ldots, g_s]$. \item The ideal $( f_1,\ldots,f_r) $ has projective dimension at most $s$. \end{enumerate} \end{theorem}

 \begin{proof} (a) To each sequence $\bd=(d_1,\dots,d_r)$ we attach a monomial $y(\bd)=y_1^{b_1}y_2^{b_2}\cdots$ where $b_j$ is the number of times $j$ appears in $\bd$.
 If there is an ideal $(f_1,\dots,f_r)$ of type $\bd$ that fails to be a regular sequence, then by Theorem~\ref{thm:reg} there is some $N$, depending only on $\bd$, such that some $\bk$-linear homogeneous combination of the $f_i$ has strength $\leq N$.
 Without loss of generality, we may replace one of our elements with this linear combination, and call it $f_i$.
-Taking $f_i=\sum_{j=1}^N a_jg_j$, and replacing $f_i$ by the $g_j$, we get an ideal of type $\bd'$ and where $y(\bd)<y(\bd')$ in the revlex order, and where the difference in total degree is at most $N-1$.
+Taking $f_i=\sum_{j=1}^N a_jg_j$, and replacing $f_i$ by the $a_j$ and the $g_j$, we get an ideal of type $\bd'$ and where $y(\bd)<y(\bd')$ in the lexicographic order (but where the variables are checked in reverse order), and where the difference in total degree is at most $2N-1$.
 In particular, given $y(\bd)$ there are only a finite number of possible monomials $y(\bd')$ that could arise in this way.
 The descendants of $y(\bd)$ thus form a tree with finitely many branches at each node and with no infinite chains, and there are thus only finitely many descendants of $y(\bd)$.
 Letting $s$ be the max total degree of a descendant of $y(\bd)$, it follows that $f_1,\dots,f_r$ can be embedded in a subalgebra $\bk[g_1,\dots,g_s]$ where the $g_i$ form a regular sequence.

 (b) Choose $g_1,\dots,g_s$ as in (a).
 Since $g_1,\dots,g_s$ form a regular sequence, the extension $\bk[g_1,\dots,g_s]\subseteq \bk[x_1,\dots,x_n]$ is flat.
-Thus, if $G$ is the minimal free resolution of $( f_1,\dots,f_s)$ over $\bk[g_1,\dots,g_s]$, then the extension of $G$ to $\bk[x_1,\dots,x_n]$ is the minimal free resolution of this ideal over $\bk[x_1,\dots,x_n]$.
-In particular, the projective dimension of $( f_1,\dots,f_s)$ is $\leq s$. \end{proof}
+Thus, if $G$ is the minimal free resolution of $(f_1,\dots,f_r)$ over $\bk[g_1,\dots,g_s]$, then the extension of $G$ to $\bk[x_1,\dots,x_n]$ is the minimal free resolution of this ideal over $\bk[x_1,\dots,x_n]$.
+In particular, the projective dimension of $(f_1,\dots,f_r)$ is $\leq s$. \end{proof}